Eric-Chung-0511/Learning-Record/Data Science Projects/Loan Prediction/README.md

 ## 🎯 Conclusion:
 * In this Loan Prediction project, I tackled the challenge of selecting the best model from several closely performing options.
 I evaluated five machine learning models: **Logistic Regression**, **RandomForest**, **XGBoost**, **AdaBoost**, and **SVM**, as well as ensemble methods including **Voting** and **Stacking**.

-* This comparative analysis taught me that while **SVM** topped in accuracy, evaluating models on multiple metrics like **Recall** and **Precision** is crucial, particularly with imbalanced datasets where recognizing minority classes and ensuring accurate predictions are equally important.
+* This comparative analysis taught me that while accuracy is most intuitive, evaluating models on multiple metrics like **Recall** and **Precision** is crucial, particularly with imbalanced datasets where recognizing minority classes and ensuring accurate predictions are equally important.

 * I employed **Bayesian Optimization** to fine-tune each model’s parameters, which not only boosted their performance but also enhanced my understanding of each model’s sensitivity to different settings.